WotLK Classic Elemental Shaman Guide

 - Beast Slaying gives a 5% damage bonus against Beasts.

-- Berserking is a 3-minute cooldown that gives you between 10-30% increased attack and casting speed depending on your health, with the effect being greater the more hurt you are.
+- Berserking is a 3-minute cooldown that gives you 20% increased attack and casting speed for 10 seconds.

 - Regeneration gives +10% passive health regeneration and allows you to regenerate 10% of your total health regeneration during combat.

-Trolls are the best PvE choice if your goal is to maximize your throughput, due to Berserking, which quickens your attacks and casts, especially if activated at low health.
-Beast slaying can also be useful against beast-type enemies.
+Trolls are a decent choice if your goal is to maximize your throughput, due to Berserking.
+Beast Slaying can also be useful against Beast-type enemies.